SarahAllenReed/sarahallenreed/content/catalogue/bibliography.md

 The following is a semi-complete list of comix and sequential art projects I have contributed to, as well as relevant links.

 If you are looking for an abbreviated history of my illustration work, [please refer to the Selected Illustration Work page](/catalogue/illustration) for a list of appearances.
 For sample illustration work that is not sequential art work, [please see the Illustration sample page](/illustration); for sequential art samples, please click on the "Sequential" link above, [or click here.](/sequential).

+If you would like your company or agency to help publish my next book, [please click here.](/contact)

 ### Series (Author and Illustrator)